-Mentoring & Rites of Passage
+Mentoring & Consulting

 During adolescence, the developmental process entails a healthy differentiation from the nuclear family in order to establish a sense of self.
 During this time, it is essential for young people to have mentors who provide positive modeling of authenticity, integrity, and self-love; and it is a necessity that these role models are someone other than parents, as teens naturally (and healthfully) begin to differentiate from their family.